Accessibility Tools

 Back to guide

-A new electric range with induction cooktop will cost several hundred dollars more than a gas or propane version.
-Utility rebates and tax credits will offset some of this cost difference.
-If you are replacing a gas or propane range with electric, you will need a new 220 Volt electrical circuit, which will add about $1,000 to the total cost.
+A new induction range will cost several hundred dollars more than a gas or propane version.
+Rebates and tax credits will offset some of this cost difference.

 Back to guide